 What if I cannot come to Amsterdam in the autumn to defend my thesis?

 From September onwards the aim is that the defence ceremonies take place on location.
 However, it is expect that we will still have to take the corona pandemic into consideration, which might limit people’s freedom of movement.You make the reservation for the defence ceremony for the Aula or Agnietenkapel.
 If in the run-up to your ceremony it becomes clear that you are prohibited from begin physically present due to corona related limitations, the defence ceremony can be switched to an online ceremony.
 The PhD candidate submits a proposal for this with the Office of the Beadle, supported by the main supervisor.

-Family, friends and colleagues (and other interested parties) who are unable to attend in person, can watch the defence via livestream.
+Family, friends and colleagues (and other interested parties) can watch the defence via livestream.
 The livestream link will be sent to you by the web lecture service (firstname.lastname@example.org) approximately six days before your ceremony.
 The link will be made public in the events calendar on the UvA website.
 If you don't want this, please inform the Office of the Beadle.
 If you would like to receive a recording, send your request by email to the web lecture service.

 From Monday, 29 August onwards the Beadle classes resume their usual schedule: online, every Monday at 12.00.
 These Beadle classes are only meant for question regarding the defence ceremonies on location.
 When you will defend online, the Beadle will contact you.